Don't Trip Yourself up While Buying your Home

-Many new homebuyers make the mistake of rushing out to buy new things for their home as soon as the seller says "yes" and the loan is approved.
-There are still a few major hurdles to jump before your loan closes.
-Here are some things to refrain from during the home buying process to assure the transaction goes smoothly.
+In the rush of excitement that comes with an accepted offer and a "yes" from the lender, many homebuyers make the mistake of taking their enthusiasm straight to the mall or furniture store.
+There still remain a few major hurdles to jump before your loan closes.
+Here are some things to avoid during the home buying process to assure your transaction goes well.

-Don't buy luxury items.
-Although you may be listing ways to turn your new house into a showplace, try to stay away from big ticket purchases like appliances, electronics, or expensive furnishings.
-We also recommend that you avoid vacations and car purchases until your loan closes.
-Your credit numbers could change suddenly if you make a huge purchase using plastic.
-Using cash to purchase big-ticket items can even be a problem: many lending institutions take into consideration your cash reserve when approving your loan.
+Don't buy big-ticket items.
+You may be itching to turn your new kitchen into a showplace, or celebrate your new castle, but stay away from big purchases like furniture, cars, appliances, or vacations until the loan closes.
+Using credit cards to buy furniture could jeopardize your loan process by distorting your numbers.
+Using cash to purchase big items can also be an issue: many lenders take into consideration your cash on hand when approving your mortgage loan.

-Don't give funds directly to your seller (commonly in cases of "for sale by owner") to be used as earnest money.
-Until the completion of the deal, the good faith deposit actually belongs to you.
-Although your seller might not realize this, the earnest money must go toward the buyer's closing expenses.
-A neutral party, like an attorney can hang onto your earnest money, or you may put it temporarily into a trust account until closing.
-The final disposition of earnest funds, in the case of a failed transaction, should be specified in the contract with your seller.
+Don't give money directly to your seller (usually in the case of of "for sale by owner") for a "good faith" deposit.
+As a rule, your good faith money belongs to you, not to the seller until the sale is final.
+Some sellers might not realize that the earnest money must be used for your expenses at closing.
+A neutral party, like an attorney can hold your earnest money, or you may put it temporarily into a trust account until closing.
+The contract should indicate to whom the money goes if the transaction fails.

 Got a Question?